HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Introduction

+To further speed up the verification, we propose Decoupled Speculative Verification (DSV) for HSD.
+Unlike traditional speculative decoding, which repeatedly refreshes draft tokens to maintain prefix synchronization, we directly reuse the pipeline’s region predictions generated in a single forward pass as drafts.
+While it greatly reduces draft generation cost, such decoupling introduces prefix–draft misalignment between the pre-generated drafts and the VLM’s current generation prefix.
+DSV utilizes a \textit{draft–target matching process} to address this alignment problem, and the \textit{prefix-tree batching mechanism} further enables efficient verification over multiple candidate matched segments.

-We evaluate our approach on OmniDocBench v1.5~\cite{mineru2_5}, olmOCR-Bench~\cite{olmocr}, and Ocean-OCR-Bench~\cite{oceanocr} using multiple end-to-end parsers, including dots.ocr~\cite{dots.ocr}, HunyuanOCR~\cite{hunyuanocr2025tencent}, Qwen3-VL-8B~\cite{qwen3-vl}, and Qwen3-VL-2B~\cite{qwen3-vl}.
-Our method delivers significant lossless acceleration, consistently achieving speedups without degrading parsing accuracy across different models, document types, and languages.
-In particular, on the state-of-the-art end-to-end parser dots.ocr, we obtain speedups of 2.42$\times$, 2.27$\times$, and 3.68$\times$ on OmniDocBench v1.5~\cite{mineru2_5}, olmOCR-Bench~\cite{olmocr}, and Ocean-OCR-Bench~\cite{oceanocr}, respectively.
-These gains stem from a plug-and-play framework that requires no architectural changes or retraining, enabling seamless integration with existing end-to-end parsers.
-To the best of our knowledge, this is the first work to introduce speculative decoding into document parsing, opening up new avenues for efficient document intelligence systems.
+To demonstrate the effectiveness of our method, we evaluate HSD on OmniDocBench v1.5~\cite{mineru2_5}, olmOCR-Bench~\cite{olmocr}, and Ocean-OCR-Bench~\cite{oceanocr} using multiple end-to-end parsers, including specialized document VLM parsers (dots. ocr~\cite{dots.ocr}, HunyuanOCR~\cite{hunyuanocr2025tencent}) and general-purpose VLMs (Qwen2.5-VL-3B/7B~\cite{qwen2.5-vl} and Qwen3-VL-2B/8B~\cite{qwen3-vl}).
+Experimental results demonstrate that our method delivers near-lossless acceleration across models, document types, and languages.
+In particular, with HunyuanOCR, our method achieves end-to-end speedups of 2.78$\times$, 2.46$\times$, and 3.29$\times$ across OmniDocBench v1.5, olmOCR-Bench, and Ocean-OCR-Bench, respectively.

-In conclusion, our main contributions are three-fold: \begin{itemize} \item We propose a hierarchical speculative decoding framework tailored to end-to-end document parsing, achieving substantial speedups with a two-stage, local-to-global verification strategy that leverages document layout. \item We introduce high-throughput draft generation via a lightweight pipeline, together with windowed alignment and tree-structured verification to address draft–target misalignment. \item Experiments on multiple end-to-end parsers and benchmarks show that our training-free, plug-and-play approach yields up to 4.89$\times$ speedup with near-lossless accuracy, opening a new avenue for document parsing acceleration. \end{itemize}
+Our main contributions are threefold: \begin{itemize} \item We introduce \textbf{Hierarchical Speculative Decoding} for end-to-end document parsing, a paradigm that exploits {region-wise parallel verification}, and restores {global coherence} via {page-level verification}. \item We propose \textbf{Decoupled Speculative Verification} for further acceleration, introducing a {draft–target matching process} to resolve misalignment and the {prefix-tree batching mechanism} to efficiently verify multiple draft segments. \item Experiments across parsers and benchmarks show that our \textbf{training-free, plug-and-play} method achieves up to 7.04$\times$ speedup with near-lossless accuracy, highlighting a promising approach for efficient document parsing. \end{itemize}